punitarani/centarus/docs/Background.md

 #### Most important problem with the current state of OSS

 Most OSS projects are **made for Developers, not for Users.**

+### Summary

+Some of the key pain points of the current state of OSS include:
+- Lack of coordination and collaboration among different OSS projects
+- Lack of funding and resources
+- Lack of a business model to sustain OSS projects in the long term.

+Additionally, many OSS projects are led by a single or a few core developers, are started as a hobby or side project, and do not have a well-defined roadmap or clear vision for the future.
+The most significant problem with the current state of OSS is that most projects are made for developers, not for users.